syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/unexpected-token.md

 ```

-The following code example shows how to resolve the "Unexpected token T in JSON at position 0" error in the LINUX platform
+The following code example shows how to resolve the "Unexpected token T in JSON at position 0" error in the Linux platform

 ```csharp